laughingwithu/flawless-semantics-grid/README.md

 #About
-Based on the well known semantic.gs by Tyler Tate this Flawless-Semantics shares many of the same goals that semantic.gs has.
+Based on the well known semantic.gs by Tyler Tate, Flawless-Semantics shares many of the same goals that semantic.gs has.
 It allows for:
 * column, gutter widths and the number of columns to be set,
 * switching between pixel and percentage based layouts
 * responsive fixed alayouts,